dr4iota/dr4iota.github.io/privacy.md

 ## How we use information

-- Provide and improve the app, including rendering, performance, and reliability.
+- Provide and improve our apps, including rendering, performance, and reliability.
 - Maintain security and prevent abuse.
 - Offer requested features such as share‑by‑link; links may contain parameters that reveal your current view/choices to anyone with the link.
-- Communicate with you about the app if you reach out to us.
+- Communicate with you about our apps if you reach out to us.

 ## Legal bases (EEA/UK users)

 Where applicable, we rely on the following legal bases:

-- Performance of a contract: To provide the app and requested features.
+- Performance of a contract: To provide our apps and requested features.
 - Legitimate interests: For security, fraud prevention, service quality, and basic analytics aligned with user expectations.
 - Consent: Where required (e.g., optional analytics or new features).
 You can withdraw consent at any time.